GregoireHENRY/AI-UFOs-installer/README.md

 You loose a flag if you get collided with less velocity.

 To play:
-- edit the code *user.AI*
+- edit the code *user.AI* in the game folder
-- compile it to implement your updates to the game with the *make* command.
+- compile it to implement your updates to the game with the *make* command in the game folder.
 For Windows users:
     > mingw32-make